XLSForm/xlsform.github.io/_sections/home-english.md

 See [select_one_external](https://docs.google.com/spreadsheets/d/12qZL34kuHSZGWDv0BBJ1qf7dSmml-d2VnMWH0Vtg-O4/edit?usp=sharing) form for an example that uses normal and external choices.

-When an XLSForm with external choices is converted to an XForm, two files will be produced, the **XForm** (e.g., form-filename.xml) with all the normal choices, and an **itemsets.csv** with the external choices.
+When an XLSForm with external choices is converted to an XForm, two files will be produced, the **XForm** (e.g., form-filename.xml) with all the normal choices and an **itemsets.csv** with the external choices.

 The **itemsets.csv** file can be uploaded to any ODK-compatible server (e.g., ODK Aggregate) as a media file.
 It will be downloaded to any ODK-compatible (e.g., ODK Collect) like any other media file and saved to the [form-filename]-media folder.
 Clients like ODK Collect load media files from the SD card and so your form with a large number of choices will now load very quickly.

 ## Default